jmerle/glo-web-clipper/README.md

 # Lint the extension for possible mistakes
 yarn lint

-# Package the extension to a zip file
+# Package the extension to a zip file for Chrome and a zip file for Firefox
 yarn package

 # Launch a Firefox instance with Glo Web Clipper loaded into a temporary profile